The PIP name specified does not match the PIP specification. This is the last RosettaNet error that tries to make my life a little bit difficult.

 </DeliveryHeader>

-• The Service Header is specified with a DTD that is common across all messages.
-A separate DTD and/or XML schema for each message validates the body of the messages.
+- The Service Header is specified by a DTD common to all messages.
+A separate DTD and/or XML schema for each message validates the message body.

-• The Service Header format is fixed and independent of the specifics of the message contained in the payload.
-However, the Service Content could change based on the variance in the business content.
+- The Service Header format is fixed and independent of the specifics of the message contained in the payload.
+However, the Service Content may change based on variations in the business content.

 <ServiceHeader xmlns="http://schemas.microsoft.com/biztalk/btarn/2004/ServiceHeader_MS_V02_00.dtd">